We also accept PayPal. Please contact Chelsea to make arrangements email@example.com

 Baby boomers are the fastest-growing segment of our population and today almost 6 million adults are struggling with Alzheimer’s in the U.S. alone.
 Worldwide, that number is estimated to be at least 50 million people.
 Around the globe, someone is diagnosed every 30 seconds.
 You can become part of the movement towards healthy aging and Alzheimer’s prevention through this highly informative, on-demand Certification program, now available to everyone in the world.
 This training is perfectly suited for yoga teachers, therapists, and healthcare providers to enhance your practice and/or class instruction.
 As a participant, you will increase your knowledge and credibility around neuroscience and yoga and the impact meditation has on the brain.
 Plus, you’ll walk away with practical tools you can start implementing on day 1 to enhance your teaching and/or practice.

+Yoga Alliance members get a limited time 50% discount on the regular tuition of $450 valid through December 31, 2023.
 Students have a full year to complete the course upon their registration date.
 ARPF is a non-profit organization with the mission to help stop the spread of Alzheimer's disease by funding integrative medicine research, providing professional educational training, outreach, and memory screenings.

 This course is developed as a fully virtual training.
 The online work will be available immediately upon registration, so you can learn from the comfort of your home and take open-book exams.
 For the completion of the course, we will schedule an online Practicum session.
 The Practicum is the final step to activating your membership as a Certified Brain Longevity Specialist.
 It will be a simple, 10-minute presentation based on a BLTT-related topic of your choice.
 We will, of course, explain this in more detail ahead of time.
 Online BLTT takes about 25 hours to complete, give or take a few hours depending on each person's learning rate.